Metal Lords: Plot

 As Kevin performs at the wedding reception, Hunter tries to crash it in full heavy metal costume but is arrested for trespassing.
-Clay praises Kevin's contributions, mastering the material on short notice and elevating their original pop music with his techniques.
+Clay praises Kevin's contributions, mastering the material on short notice and elevating their pop music covers with his techniques.
 Clay invites him to hang out and join Mollycoddle for the Battle of the Bands, which Kevin reluctantly accepts.
 A drunk Kendall invites Kevin into the hot tub and makes out with him.
 Kevin's conscience materializes as heavy metal musicians Scott Ian, Tom Morello, Kirk Hammett and Rob Halford.
 Through the apparitions, Kevin realizes that he loves Emily and leaves to be with her.
 Kevin later discovers that Hunter's father sent him to rehab as punishment.

 At the rehab clinic, Hunter meets his idol Dr. Troy Nix, former lead guitarist of metal band Killoton, the last Battle of the Bands champions.
 Nix explains that he became a doctor after rehabilitating from alcohol abuse, which itself was due to the dysfunction of being in a band with people he didn't really like.
 Although Hunter is fit for discharge, due to clinic policy it cannot be until Monday, after the contest.

 Kevin breaks Hunter and Mollycoddle's drummer out from the clinic.
 Hunter and Kevin go to Emily's, where Hunter apologizes and recognizes Emily's metal attitude, but she responds that she is not ready to perform.

 At the Battle of the Bands, Kevin apologizes to Clay and presents Mollycoddle's now sober drummer to resume his position.
-Kevin and Hunter prepare to perform as a duo, when Emily joins them with an electric cello and gothic metal gear.
-Just before they take the stage, Principal Swanson warns them the name Skullfucker is inappropriate for the event, forcing Emily to quickly change it to Skullflower.
+Kevin and Hunter prepare to perform as a duo, when Emily joins them with an electric cello and goth metal gear.
+Principal Swanson warns them the name Skullfucker is inappropriate for the event, forcing Emily to quickly change it to Skullflower.

 Despite initial skepticism, their performance wins over the crowd.
-However, during Hunter's guitar solo, an inebriated Skip stumbles out of a mosh pit and shoves Hunter into his amplifier stack.
-The amplifiers crash down, breaking Hunter's leg.
+During Hunter's guitar solo, an inebriated Skip stumbles out of a mosh pit and shoves Hunter into the amplifiers which crash down, and break Hunter's leg.

-Later, the band reads in the paper that their performance went viral, despite losing the Battle of the Bands and coming in second behind Mollycoddle.
+The band reads in the newspaper that their performance went viral, despite losing the Battle of the Bands coming in second behind Mollycoddle.
 They conclude that they are the moral winners of the contest as the entire crowd loved them and sang the chorus of their original song, and they received more prominent media coverage.
 As an inclusive trio, they begin to practice with renewed vigor and camaraderie.